Replacing RSA SecurID: Why Are Customers Switching to Duo Security?

 #3 - Easier to Administer

 Duo offers the fastest enterprise-scale deployment of two-factor authentication.
-In a real case study of a large tech company with 15,000 end users, they replaced their RSA partial deployment with Duo’s solution in just two days - integrating with 12 different applications.
+In a real customer story of a large tech company with 15,000 end users, they replaced their RSA partial deployment with Duo’s solution in just two days - integrating with 12 different applications.

 Duo provides a self-service model without any overhead, and we roll out automatic software updates on a two-week cycle, requiring no support from your team.
 Our unlimited app support means you don’t have to pay for additional integrations.